PseudoDevs/IamGhost/amd4.md

-Last updated: 2024-04-07 19:28:12
+Last updated: 2024-04-07 19:28:45
-Random Quote: Jay: "I got you a little gift to celebrate.
-I know it’s not much...-"
-Gloria: "It’s practically nothing!" - Gloria Pritchett
+Random Quote: A mind needs books as a sword needs a whetstone, if it is to keep its edge.  -  Tyrion Lannister